 If baking is your passion, it’s time to think big!
 Now that you have a space for creating delicious recipes and the equipment necessary to do so, there’s no reason why you can’t make this venture successful.
 The following is a list of steps you’ll want to take before diving into baking as an aspiring entrepreneur:

 1) Make sure your state has laws about cottage food, which can differ from place to place.
 You may need permits and/or licences depending on the type of product that you plan to sell or how often it will be sold.

 2) Create a comprehensive budget for start-up costs such as ingredients, equipment, rentals (if applicable), etc. To figure out what items are affordable based on cost per unit vs demand for those products.

 3) Determine who needs your baked goods most – friends?
 Family?
 Neighbours?
 Or would selling wholesale make more sense with large orders at lower prices but larger profit margins?

 4) Do your costing to calculate how much to charge for bread.
 This way you’ll know how much you need to sell to make a profit.

 5) Decide how your customers are going to find you?
 You can advertise online through social media or design your website.

 Whatever you decide, becoming a professional baker can be an extremely fulfilling and rewarding career that allows you to do what you love.

 Baking together as a family can be an excellent way to spend quality time with loved ones.
-To ensure everyone’s safety, it is important that you take all the necessary precautions while in the kitchen:
+To ensure everyone’s safety, you must take all the necessary precautions while in the kitchen:

 Whether you enjoy baking in your free time or dream of starting a career as an artisan baker, having the right tools and materials at hand can make all the difference.
-Having everything laid out neatly with a beautifully organized baking station will help to keep things organized while also improving efficiency so that every delicious bite is well worth it!
+Having everything laid out neatly with a beautifully organised baking station will help to keep things organised while also improving efficiency so that every delicious bite is well worth it!